stevenjaycohen/fountain4vim/README.md

 endfunction
 ~~~

-## Usage

-### Writing with Fountain in Vim

-The plugin will automatically identify any file ending with .fountain and highlight all of the elements (Scene Headings, Actions, Characters, Dialogue, Parentheticals, Lyrics, Transitions, etc).

-Right now, the Syntax Highlighter recognizes every Standard Transition that I could find.
-I will be working on adding that functionality to the export function.
-So, if your Transition does not render in the output, follow the Fountain Standard of using a `>` (example: >MYTRANSITION) until I can add it to the code.

 ### Why use LibreOffice?

 Exporting to an editable format allows me to review the content graphically before _signing off_ on the final PDF.